Won-Hyo Pattern – Instructor Preview & Insights

 Teaching Ideas for Instructors

-- Practise the new technical elements (stance transitions, side piercing kick, hip rotation) first, then learn the full pattern sequence.
+- Teach the new technical elements (stance transitions, side piercing kick, hip rotation) first, then the full pattern sequence.

-- Highlight correct L-stance length and width — students often shorten or collapse the stance.
+- Highlight correct L-stance and fixed stance length — make sure students show the difference.

 - After the right side piercing kick (movement 26), step diagonally one foot distance to return to your starting point.